 Likewise, we all sometimes get the sinking feeling that comes from learning that a client is less than thrilled with our work.
 Whether they are actually complaining or just unenthusiastically satisfied, this is a cue to think about what you could do differently.
 How can you eliminate the possibility of repeating any mistakes or misunderstandings?
 Or, if everything went smoothly but your client gives the impression of being distinctly underwhelmed, what can you do to wow them in future and thus make them more likely to return to you?

 Many, many publishers and clients won’t bother giving feedback and will simply move on to someone else if they’re unhappy with your work.
 If you’re lucky enough to have someone take the time to tell you why they’re unhappy with your service, embrace that feedback with open arms and squeeze every last bit of value out of it.
-It’s a cliché but, when your livelihood is at stake, such feedback truly is a gift.
+It’s a cliché but, when your livelihood is at stake, such feedback truly is a gift – which is why I keep records of mine and include many examples on my website.

 For the self-employed, fragility can be inspiring